Purpose

 The following tutorials cover data retrieval, filtering, and analytics on the data.

-For a higher-level explanation of Tick History, Google Cloud Platform and BigQuery, and the use cases for this offering, please refer to the Tick History in Google BigQuery article.
+For a higher-level explanation of LSEG Tick History, Google Cloud Platform and BigQuery, and the use cases for this offering, please refer to the Tick History in Google BigQuery article.

 Prerequisites